-- 1.1 This policy applies to private hire and hackney carriage vehicles (referred to as "licensed vehicles"). - 1.2 Vehicle proprietors may make a request in writing to install a CCTV system in a licensed vehicle. - 1.3 Upon successful application for installation, the relevant vehicle licence will be subject to additional conditions to ensure that the CCTV system is appropriately installed and maintained so as not to interfere with the safety and comfort of passengers, as well as ensuring the integrity of any images captured. - 1.4 This policy details the minimum standards that will normally be expected to be met. - 1.5 Each case will be determined on its own merits and exceptions may be made at the discretion of an authorised officer if the circumstances justify making such an exception.
+- 1.1 This policy applies to private hire and hackney carriage vehicles (referred to as "licensed vehicles"). - 1.2 Vehicle proprietors may make a request in writing must notify the licensing authority in writing of their intention to install a CCTV system in a licensed vehicle prior to installing any such system. - 1.3 Upon successful application for installation, the relevant vehicle licence will be subject to additional conditions to ensure that the CCTV system is appropriately installed and maintained so as not to interfere with the safety and comfort of passengers, as well as ensuring the integrity of any images captured. - 1.4 This policy details the minimum standards that will normally be expected to be met. - 1.5 Each case will be determined on its own merits and exceptions may be made at the discretion of an authorised officer if the circumstances justify making such an exception.